Oil rises for a second day as OPEC+ weighs coronavirus action

 (GRAPHIC: Brent crude oil mkt flips to contango as coronavirus spread strangles China's oil demand - here)

-Additional reporting by Aaron Sheldrick in Tokyo; editing by Jason Neely
+Additional reporting by Aaron Sheldrick in Tokyo; editing by Jason Neely and David Evans